mysociety/popit-django/README.md

 ## WARNING - Alpha code

+This code is a work in progress - it is probably not useful to you yet.

 This is alpha code and subject to frequent and backwards incompatible change.
 Feel free to experiment but do not use in production until this message is removed.